victorhalimm/DaResto/README.md

 # DaResto
-DaResto is a console application made for assistant qualification purposes, in which I utilize several design patterns in the game creation.
+DaResto is a console game application made for assistant qualification purposes, in which we need to utilize several design patterns while implementing the game features.